bcgov/wordpress-document-repository/documentation/docs/guide/SiteEditor/metadata-settings.md

 # Metadata Settings

-Use Metadata Settings to define the custom fields that appear on every document in the repository.
+Use Metadata settings to define the custom fields that appear on every document in the repository.
 These fields improve search, sorting, and filtering across both the standard and spreadsheet views.

 ![Metadata Settings Overview:](/images/metadata-settings-overview.jpg)